-Choosing a day care centre for our kids requires self-testing.
-No doubt, the right choice can determine our kids’ happiness and can, in time, save us a great deal of energy and heartache when we shift them from one place to another.
+Choosing a day care center for our kids requires self-testing.
+No doubt, the right choice can determine our kids’ happiness and can, in time, save us a great deal of energy and heartache when we move them from one place to another.

 When you choose any day care center (I have to say I would not use the term “day care” because any place, which takes care of kids, needs to provide a lot more than just care.
 It needs to be a loving, nurturing, happy place), it is very important to make sure the center’s philosophy matches the parents’ philosophy.

 A conflict between the two will always be reflected in the kids’ behaviour.
 Many behaviour problems of kids in the early years and even during school years are a reflection of the conflict between their parents and the system.